inventor7777/inventor7777/README.md

 *

-💡 Fun fact: you are probably only reading this because it says "fun fact"
+💡 Fun fact: you are probably only reading this because it says "fun fact" [Visit GitHub](https://github.com)

 💡 Fun fact: you probably this read wrong